Heat 2: Plot

 Author Michael Mann, writer/director of Heat.
 Heat 2 is his debut novel.

 In 1988 Chicago, Detective Vincent Hanna pursues the psychopathic Otis Wardell's gang of vicious home invaders.
-Vincent and his team ambush Wardell's crew at their next score, but Wardell escapes.
-Vincent raids Aaron, Wardell's supplier, only to find a dismembered Aaron.
-Realizing that his quarry has vanished and disenfranchised with the politics of the Chicago Police Department, Vincent resigns.
+Vincent and his team ambush Otis's crew at their next score, but the latter escapes.
+Vincent raids Aaron, Otis's supplier, only to find a dismembered Aaron.
+Realizing that his quarry has vanished and disenchanted with the politics of the Chicago Police Department, Vincent resigns.

 Concurrent to those events, Neil McCauley, Chris Shiherlis and Michael Cerrito infiltrate and rob safe deposit boxes in Chicago with equipment supplied by Aaron.
 Neil returns to Los Angeles and reunites with his girlfriend Elisa and her eight-year-old daughter Gabriela.
-Neil has a set of floppy disks from their Chicago score analyzed, which reveals the location of a cartel stash house in Mexicali.
+Neil has a set of floppy disks from their Chicago score analyzed, which reveal movements of cartel cash trucks; following the trucks lead them to a stash house in Mexicali.

-Neil's gang, now including Elisa, go to Mexicali and survey the stash house while Wardell, having tortured their whereabouts out of Aaron, stalks them.
-Neil and his crew raid the stash house and leave with the money amidst a firefight.
-Wardell arrives at the group's safe house, murders Elisa's uncle and kidnaps Elisa while Gabriela hides.
-Wardell forces Elisa to set a meet with Neil, who rushes to rescue Elisa and manages to disable Wardell's vehicle.
-Wardell holds Elisa at gunpoint and demands Neil surrender his car, full of the heist money, for her safety.
-Neil complies but Wardell mortally wounds Elisa and flees.
+Neil's gang, now including Elisa, go to Mexicali and survey the stash house while Otis, having tortured their whereabouts out of Aaron, stalks them.
+Neil and his crew raid the stash house and leave with the money after a firefight.
+Otis arrives at the group's safe house, murders Elisa's uncle and kidnaps Elisa while Gabriela hides.
+Otis forces Elisa to set a meet with Neil, who rushes to rescue Elisa and manages to disable Otis's vehicle.
+Otis holds Elisa at gunpoint and demands Neil surrender his car, full of the heist money, for her safety.
+Neil complies but Otis mortally wounds Elisa and flees.
 A despondent Neil clutches the dying Elisa and vows to close his heart.
 (Note: Neil's mantra in the 1995 film is "Don't let yourself get attached to anything you are not willing to walk out on in 30 seconds flat if you feel the heat around the corner.")

 In 1995 Los Angeles, Vincent hunts Chris, the sole survivor of Neil's gang after a botched bank robbery.
 (Note: Immediately after the events of the 1995 film) Nate hides the wounded Chris in Koreatown and coordinates an out for him, barely getting Chris across the Mexican border before the latter is flown to Ciudad del Este.
 Upon his arrival, Chris recuperates and works security for David Liu's Taiwanese-Paraguayan Liu crime family.
 The family includes the intelligent Ana and the unstable Felix, with tradition dictating the latter inherit the enterprise.
 In 1996, Chris foils an attempt by rival Taiwanese Claudio Chen to steal the Liu's GPS jammer program.
 Chris, using his tradecraft, delivers malware-infested software to the Chens.
 After the intrusion is discovered, Chris negotiates a truce.
 He and Ana begin an illicit romance.